sophia-vo/CSE-151A-Group-Project/README.md

 Internal cluster quality assessment showed NMF + KMeans achieved the highest silhouette score of 0.879, indicating well-separated, coherent clusters.
 Other pipelines demonstrated lower internal quality, with PCA/SVD + KMeans models scoring approximately 0.337 on silhouette metrics.

 Predictive performance revealed an inverse relationship between cluster quality and predictive power.
 PCA + KMeans and SVD + KMeans achieved the best predictive performance with test F1-scores of 0.592 and test accuracy of 57.6%.
+The best SVD + KMeans model improved by ~4.6 percentage points over the 53% home-win baseline, comparable to gains achieved by supervised models like Naive Bayes.
 The NMF + KMeans model, despite better cluster quality, showed no predictive capability and defaulted to majority class prediction.

 Best unsupervised model performance (SVD + KMeans with k=2): Test Accuracy of 57.6%, Test F1-Score of 0.592, with confusion matrix values [[1041, 786], [864, 1197]] for [[TN, FP], [FN, TP]] respectively.
+The confusion matrix for SVD + KMeans showed a slight bias toward predicting home wins (786 false positives vs. 864 false negatives), which mirrors the natural home-field advantage in MLB.

 ## Discussion